avramovic/IMDbPlay/README.md

 ## TODO

 - Play individual TV show episodes from their IMDb pages
-- Play TV show series from their IMDb pages
+- Play TV show seasons from their IMDb pages

 ## License